Welcome to the

 Torben Emmerling

-Chief Behavioural Officer and Managing Partner of Affective Advisory
+Chief Behavioural Officer and Managing Partner at Affective Advisory

 Dr. Chiara Varazzani